Posted on Wednesday, April 17th, 2013

 To give you some idea of the importance of ranching in the history of the Arizona, until about 1950 there were more cattle than people and they still number nearly a million head today.
 Wild horses are not as numerous as they once were, but there are a number of protected herds.
 Many visitors have enjoyed watching them interact in their natural environment.
 There are also wild burros which were used extensively as pack animals, particularly by lonely prospectors wandering in the remote mountains searching for gold.
 Many of these burros escaped or were abandoned and have done well in the wild where they are protected in some areas.

-The Equitours outfitters in Arizona are a fourth generation ranching family who have been driving their cattle between summer and winter pasture over the same route for a century.
+Equitours’ horseback riding vacations in Arizona are run by outfitters who are a fourth generation ranching family and have been driving their cattle between summer and winter pasture over the same route for a century.
 Horseback riding in Arizona with them is like stepping back a hundred years into the past and living the exciting and satisfying life of a cowboy.
 It will bring alive all those Western movies you have seen, books you have read and songs you have listened to.